NiksaValim/MachineLearning_Classification_HousingPrice/README.md

-# HousingPrice Classification - Kaggle Dataset
+# Housing Price using ML Classification Models- Kaggle Dataset

 In this project, the data set of Housing Price competition of Kaggle has been chosen. https://www.kaggle.com/c/home-data-for-ml-course/data
 Kaggle data set consists of two data files: train and test data files.
 I have chosen train data file, which in included in the repository.
 The name of file is 'KaggleHousingDataFile.csv'.
 All evaluations were performed on this data file.